 let us pass.
 Kapikiri has no souvenir shops to speak of so local women fill that vacuum with their artisanry which -- very aggressively it is claimed -- they hawk to newcomers.

 A dozen or so years ago, we’re told, the only place for a visitor to stay was in the mayor’s house.
 Nowadays two or three pensions unobtrusively lie near the lake front and a half dozen or so others are sprinkled in the upper village.
-Cat and I opted to stay at Selene Pension at the lake because (a) it is run
+Cat and I opted to stay at Selene Pension at the lake because (a)

 by two brothers and we are two sisters and (b) they spoke English when we called them.
 Little did we know how serendipitous was our choice.

 We arrived at Selene Pension with just enough time to head to the lake, 150 feet away, before darkness set in.
 One of Lake Bafa’s four islands lies within swimming distance of Selene’s shore and holds an abandoned castle that looked postcard picturesque in the pink sunset.
-A dirt road separates the lake
+A dirt road separates

 from mighty boulders which glowed in the setting sun like mammoth gold nuggets.
 The next morning we had an invigorating run on the dirt road for several miles